darul75/personal-blog/posts/2015/2015-12-11_best-of-es6-taken-from-redux.md

 )
 ```

-That is quite annoying, why not delegate this to a high order component with use of [context](https://facebook.github.io/react/docs/context.html):
+That is quite annoying, why not delegate this a wrapper component with use of [context](https://facebook.github.io/react/docs/context.html):

 ```javascript
 const {createStore} = Redux;